dbarros1979/smart-video-player/backend/videoservice/README.md

-# Movie API
+# Video API

-A simple Spring Boot API to serve movie details and images from static JSON and image files.
+A simple Spring Boot API to serve videos details and images from static JSON and image files.
 This project requires no database and relies on static JSON files for data.

 ## Features

-- Serve movie details (title, description) and images from static files.
+- Serve video details (title, description) and images from static files.
 - JWT-based authentication for secure access (optional).
 - Easy to deploy on platforms like Heroku.